Kansas UCCJEA

 abuse.

-entitled to be enforced under this act and a child-custody proceeding has not
+enforced under this act and a child-custody proceeding has not been commenced in

-through 38-1350 and amendments thereto, a child-custody determination made under
+23-37,203, and amendments thereto, a child-custody determination made under this

-this section remains in effect until an order is obtained from a court of a
+section remains in effect until an order is obtained from a court of a state

-thereto.
-If a child-custody proceeding has not been or is not commenced in a
+amendments thereto.
+If a child-custody proceeding has not been or is not

-entitled to be enforced under this act, or a child-custody proceeding has been
+enforced under this act, or a child-custody proceeding has been commenced in a

-38-1350 and amendments thereto, any order issued by a court of this state under
+23-37,203, and amendments thereto, any order issued by a court of this state

 adequate to allow the person seeking an order to obtain an order from the state

-child-custody proceeding has been commenced in, or a child-custody determination
+proceeding has been commenced in, or a child-custody determination has been made

-through 38-1350 and amendments thereto, shall immediately communicate with the
+through 23-37,203, and amendments thereto, shall immediately communicate with

-other court.
-A court of this state which is exercising jurisdiction pursuant to
+the other court.
+A court of this state which is exercising jurisdiction pursuant

-a child-custody proceeding has been commenced in, or a child-custody
+being informed that a child-custody proceeding has been commenced in, or a

-determination has been made by, a court of another state under a statute similar
+child-custody determination has been made by, a court of another state under a

-to this section shall immediately communicate with the court of that state to
+statute similar to this section shall immediately communicate with the court of

-resolve the emergency, protect the safety of the parties and the child, and
+that state to resolve the emergency, protect the safety of the parties and the

 (UCCJEA 205). (a) Before a child-custody determination is made under this act,